Community Development Block Grant

 CITY OF ST. CLOUD

 PUBLIC COMMENT PERIOD: All interested citizens are encouraged to participate.
-The draft amendment will be available to the public to review from September 28, 2023 to October 28, 2023 at the St. Cloud Community Development Department, 1300 9th Street, Bldg.
-A, St. Cloud, FL 34769 or downloaded from the City’s website at: https://www.stcloudfl.gov/2015/Community-Development-Block-Grant
+The draft CAPER will be available to the public to review from November 17, 2023 to December 8, 2023 at the St. Cloud Community Development Department, 1300 9th Street, Bldg.
+A, St. Cloud, FL 34769 or downloaded from the City’s website here.

-Written comments on the Substantial Amendment may be submitted using the address above or emailed to firstname.lastname@example.org.
+Written comments on the CAPER may be submitted using the address above or emailed to the CDBG Program Manager at CDBG@stcloudfl.gov.

-PUBLIC HEARING: A public hearing will be held on October 12, 2023 at 6:30 PM during City Council to gather public input on the AAP Amendment.
-City Council meetings are held at City Hall in the Council Chambers, 1300 9th Street, Building A, 3rd level, St. Cloud, FL 34769.
-City Council meetings can also be viewed live via the City website at www.stcloud.org/webcasts or broadcast on Spectrum channel 499.
+PUBLIC HEARING: A public hearing will be held at a regularly scheduled City Council meeting on December 14, 2023 at 6:30 PM.
+City Council meetings are held at City Hall in Council Chambers located at 1300 9th Street, Bldg.
+A, 3rd level, St. Cloud, FL 34769.